mkk-karthi/billing-system/README.md

 ## 🧮 Billing & Discounts

 -   Add multiple products to a bill
--   Apply for discounts
+-   Apply for discounts and Tax calculation
--   Automatically calculate total
 -   Save and review previous bills

 ## 📩 E-Receipt & Notifications